Growyourbrand.net Reference notes on brand consequence May 2026

 • The three shields in the Mayo mark represent clinical practice, education, and research.

-• The brand works because trust is not only claimed in messaging; it is reinforced by a visible care system.
+• The brand works because trust is not merely claimed in messaging; it is reinforced by a visible care system.

 The Decision Context